 Of course, NoPileups will reduce damage claims and negative online publicity, but to understand the true ROI of NoPileups, you need to look beyond anti-collision.

 The greatest value of NoPileups is its ability to increase production.
-With NPU as a safety net, your staff can comfortably load vehicles much closer together, allowing you to wash an additional 10-20 cars during busy hours.
-This has helped our customers achieve, on average, a 4-5 times return on investment each month.
+With NPU as a safety net, your staff can comfortably load vehicles at optimal levels so you can wash more cars.

 - Prevents the downtime other systems create with false positives